Welcome to the hipster haven of Portland.

 If you are short on time, then we recommend skipping Astoria and making the 1.5 hrs long trip to Cannon Beach.

-You get to see the famous sea stacks, play on the beach, and enjoy a day along the coast.
+You get to see the famous sea stacks, play on the beach, and enjoy a day along the coast in Pacific northwest.